jewettaij/visfd/doc/doc_pval_mrc.md

      whose density exceeded the observed minimum density (at this resolution) **(This is the P-value.)**
+2.   the minimum (or maximum) density at that resolution (bin-size),
+3.   the x,
+4.   y,
-2.   the minimum (or maximum) density at that resolution (bin-size), 3-5. the x,y,z coordinates of the global minima (or maxima) of the density (typically expressed in Angstroms).
+5.   z coordinates of the global minima (or maxima) of the density (typically expressed in Angstroms).
 6.   the resolution (bin-size) considered (in Angstroms)